-Many online editors mistakingly ignore the use of header tags which can have a positive effect in your search engine optimization efforts.
-While they don’t have quite the effect on SERPs that they once did, search engines still give some extra weight to header tags (and large/bold text towards the top of the page with your keywords, for that matter), as they are a sure sign of what the page content is really about.
-So, be sure to break up your page content with the use of header tags and implement your most important keywords here.
+Many online editors mistakingly ignore the use of header tags (<h2>, <h3>, etc) which can have a positive effect in your search engine optimization efforts.
+While search engines have evolved over the years and rely less on keyword placement when ranking a page, it’s believed that search engines still give some extra weight to header tags along with other specially-formatted text (i.e. – boldfacing), as they are a clue to search bots on what the page content is about.

 Optimize Body Content with Keywords

 - Keyword density was a common SEO practice used to ensure that your most repeated 1-word, 2-word, 3-word, and longer phrases were the actual keywords that you are focusing on.
 This was abused by spammers, and is not given as much weight by search engines any longer.
 It’s advised to simply write extensive, authoritative content for the reader, and this will most likely happen naturally.
 Just ensure that you don’t stray from your core topic within the page content.

-Optimizing Images with Alt Tags for SEO
+Optimizing Images for SEO

 Interlinking Content for SEO